 For more information on this topic, see the links listed below of articles posted on related Web sites.

 - Find Federal Grant Opportunities - Grants.gov -- Find an apply for grant opportunities.

-- Writing the Grant Proposal – Small Business Notes -- There are eight basic components to creating a solid proposal package.
+- Writing the Grant Proposal – There are eleven basic components to creating a solid proposal package.